-Penn Valley, CA — Area survivalist and cattle rancher Bryan Buxton of Penn Valley, CA, had spent over 15 years collecting and storing food and weapons in his backyard underground bunker when it occurred to him that he had no idea what he was preparing for.
+Penn Valley, CA — Area survivalist and cattle rancher Bryan Buxton of Penn Valley, CA, had spent over 15 years collecting and storing food and weapons in his backyard underground bunker.
+It recently occurred to him that he had no idea what he was preparing for.

 Mr. Buxton built his bunker in the summer of 1999 just before the Y2K event, which at the time was supposed to end modern civilization.
 When that didn’t happen, he switched his sights to other pending disasters, which also didn’t happen.

 “I wasn’t the only one who thought that Y2K thing was going to end the world, OK?”
 Questioned a somewhat indignant Mr. Buxton as she shuffled his feet on the dirty floor of his 400 square foot bunker.
 “There were lots of people up here in the foothills who were prepared.
 Good folk.
 But after that didn’t happen, I started to prepare for other disasters.
-I can’t quite remember what those were, but I know at the time they were serious.”
+I can’t quite remember what those were, but I know they were serious at the time.”

 Mr. Buxton said he does remember some of the “big events” that didn’t happen, including the eight times that the Last Judgement failed to pass, or more famously the 2012 non-event that was predicted by the Mayan Calendar.
 But for now, he says it’s better safe than sorry.

 “Look, when they elected that Obama to office, we knew we were in trouble,” continued Mr. Buxton, whose tone turned terse.
 “He took our guns and our liberty, and he crashed the economy.
 No one is working, and everyone’s retirement funds are in the crapper.
 Such like-minded people like me realized that we have to be self-sufficient.
 We’re prepared for the end, and we’re not taking any chances.
 But I’m still not eating that damn hardtack.”